calloncampbell/2018-IgniteTour-Demos/README.md

-# 2018 Microsoft Ignite Tour Toronto Demos
+# Microsoft Ignite The Tour | Toronto Demos

  ![](./docs/_img/Ignite-Tour-Toronto.png)

-These are my Azure Pipelines demos for the Microsoft Ignite Tour Toronto.
+These are my Azure Pipelines demos for the Microsoft Ignite The Tour | Toronto.

 ## Features